Southworth House (Cleveland): After Southworth

 In August 1906, a group of Cleveland Baptists incorporated an organization, the Baptist Home of Northern Ohio, to establish a retirement home for elderly Baptists.
 Ten months later, Southworth sold his house to the organization, which was supported financially by industrialist and philanthropist John D. Rockefeller, who was a Baptist.
 With the aid of local churches, the home was opened on October 16, 1907.
 According to the 1910 census, the Baptist Home served fourteen residents at the end of 1910, at which time the entire property was worth $15,000.
 The former Southworth residence was not long a retirement home: the Baptist Home moved to a new location in 1919 and sold the Southworth House in the same year.
 Since that time, the house has been used for a wide range of purposes.

 During the 1950s and 1960s, various businesses had offices in the house, which was then called the "Edelmar Building" or the "Accountants Building."
 In 1973, the Southworth House was purchased by Pi Sigma Tau Alpha, a fraternity based at the nearby Cleveland State University; it later served as the fraternity house for Cleveland State's chapter of Delta Sigma Phi.
 The house has changed hands several times since its fraternity days.
 In 1997, a healthcare company bought it; in 2005, after the company was found to be fraudulent and the owner imprisoned, a historic preservation company bought the property at auction, and it too has since sold the house.
-Currently, the Southworth House is the location of offices for organizations such as an actual healthcare company and a local of the Laborers' International Union of North America.
+By the late 2000s, the Southworth House had become the location of offices for organizations such as an actual healthcare company and a local of the Laborers' International Union of North America.